WJWH/bytepump/README.md

 ## Limitations
 * It only works on Linux distributions that have the `splice` syscall.
-* It only works on Ruby version >2.0, due to the GVL escaping funcions used.
+* It only works on Ruby version >2.0, due to the GVL escaping functions used.
 * It only works on IO objects that are actually backed by a linux file descriptor.
 So, a StringIO won't work.
 * Most Ruby (and C) methods that deal with IO do a lot of buffering, even on reads.
 Mixing this gem with most IO methods that read from a socket will lead to unexpected results.
 IO#sysread should be OK though.
 * There is currently not a method that allows for splicing a limited number of bytes, it reads all the way until EOF is reached.
 Maybe I will add it in a future release.